WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

 Why hand over and recycle WEEE?

-For two very important reasons:
+There are two very important reasons:

-- WEEE contains substances that are dangerous for the environment and health - greenhouse gases or heavy metals harmful to health.
+- WEEE contains substances that are dangerous for the environment and our health - greenhouse gases or heavy metals harmful to health.

 - Recovery of significant quantities of secondary raw materials; WEEE has a high degree of recycling-reuse (between 85-90%)